BlackHeart-TF/VideoNoire/README.md

-# ClipThing
+# VideoNoire (clipthing)

-ClipThing is a small Qt/C++ desktop video editor focused on fast clip-and-join workflows with a simple multi-track timeline.
+VideoNoire is a small Qt/C++ desktop video editor focused on fast clip-and-join workflows with a simple multi-track timeline.

 Current scope: